The Slow Demise of Barnes & Noble - Slashdot

 John Biggs via TechCrunch reports of the slow demise of Barnes & Noble, which he has been chronicling for several years now.
 There have been many signs of trouble for the bookseller chain over the years, but none have been more apparent than the recent layoffs made earlier this week.
 From the report: On Monday the company laid off 1,800 people.
 This offered a cost savings of $40 million. [...]
 In fact, what B&N did was fire all full time employees at 781 stores.
 Further, the company laid off many shipping receivers around the holidays, resulting in bare shelves and a customer escape to Amazon.
 In December 2017, usually B&N's key month, sales dropped 6 percent to $953 million.
 Online sales fell 4.5 percent.
 It is important to note that when other big box retailers, namely Circuit City, went the route of firing all highly paid employees and bringing in minimum wage cashiers, stockers, and salespeople it signaled the beginning of the end.

-Just Like Circuit City (Score:3)
+Just Like Circuit City (Score:4, Insightful)

 Re:Just Like Circuit City (Score:4, Insightful)